Monitor services and hosts in Splunk Infrastructure Monitoring 🔗

 Information is displayed only if data is streamed in.
 If there’s no data coming in from a stream for more than 3 hours, that stream stops being counted in Observability Cloud.

-Kubernetes monitoring holds tiles in a disabled state until it goes inactive, which happens 25 hours after the last data point is received.
+Kubernetes monitoring holds tiles in a deactivated state until it goes inactive, which happens 25 hours after the last data point is received.

 Some metrics, like those related to CPU utilization, are always reported.
 Observability Cloud uses these metrics on the Navigator summary page.